ValveSoftware/Proton/README.md

 ## Enabling

 1. Right click any game in Steam and click `Properties`.
-2. At the bottom of the `General` tab, Check `Force the use of a specific Steam Play compatibility tool`, then select the desired Proton version.
+2. At the top of the `Compatibility` tab, Check `Force the use of a specific Steam Play compatibility tool`, then select the desired Proton version.
 3. Launch the game.

 ## Modification